taehyun53/NYC-Yearly-High-School-Economic-Need/README.md

 Process:
 • Started with the linear regression model -> decision tree regressor -> Catboost(boosting) -> Neural Network(Multilayer Perceptron)

-The RMSE scores decreased gradually.
-Catboost had the best RMSE score therefore, Catboost is the best performing model.
-Multilayer perceptron showed overfitting and the other two models (linear regressiona dn decision tree) showed higher RMSE value than CatBoost.
+The MAE scores decreased gradually.
+Catboost had the best MAE score therefore, Catboost is the best performing model.
+Multilayer perceptron showed overfitting and the other two models (linear regressiona dn decision tree) showed higher MAE value than CatBoost.

 # 7. Evaluation
-Cat Boost is the best model that performed with a RMSE value of 4.44
+Cat Boost is the best model that performed with a MAE value of 4.44

 ![alt text](NewYorkCity_Education/image/model_eval.jpeg)